Should I build a campfire?

 "The fire is the main comfort of the camp, whether in summer or winter ... it is as well for cheerfulness as for warmth and dryness." ~Henry David Thoreau

-Warming your hands by the fire has been part of camping since long before the idea of Designated Wilderness even existed.
-Being able to build a fire is an important wilderness skill, but of all the things we do in wilderness, building a campfire is most likely to impact the place we came to enjoy.
+Warming your hands by the fire has been a part of camping since long before the idea of Designated Wilderness even existed.
+Being able to build a fire is an important wilderness skill, but of all the things we do in wilderness, building a campfire is the most likely to impact the place we came to enjoy.
 So, when is a fire appropriate?

 Is it necessary?